 Being away from work, away from the daily commute and office politics inherently results in a calmer you.
 There’s a big advantage in not checking your e-mails while you’re away – you deserve time to forget that your day-to-day life is fraught and trust us, no-one is going to die if that document is a little delayed.
 Stress is a contributing factor in many illnesses and when experienced – even in low levels – on a daily basis, can put you at increased risk of issues such as digestive problems, cardiovascular problems and sleep disturbance.
 Taking time out for yourself and your family will reduce the daily stresses that you’re exposed to and that can only be a good thing.

-It allows you to socialise – we humans are social creatures, and a camping trip is the perfect opportunity to meet like-minded people.
+We humans are social creatures, and a camping trip is the perfect opportunity to meet like-minded people.
 A study by University College Dublin showed that socialising helps to alleviate symptoms of depression – it helps to boost self esteem and confidence, improving your mood and reducing anxiety.

 Everyone knows that a daily dose of sunshine is good for you.
 But why is it?
 Sunlight stimulates vitamin D production in the skin, which in turn aids calcium absorption and helps to keep your bones strong.
 It’s difficult to get sufficient vitamin D from your diet, so some exposure to the sun without sunscreen can produce a beneficial amount of the nutrient.
 Just remember to take the necessary precautions against too much sun exposure – sunscreen, hats and the like – and take water with you on walks and cycles to stay hydrated.